CFASL: Composite Factor-Aligned Symmetry Learning for Disentanglement in Variational AutoEncoder: Experiments

 \subsection{Qualitative Analysis Results and Discussion}

-\paragraph{Is Latent Vector Space Close to Disentangled Space?} The previous result as shown in Fig.~\ref{figure: 3d plot} is a clear example of of whether the latent vector space closely approximates a disentangled space.
-The latent vector space of previous works~(Fig.~\ref{subfigure: beta-vae}-\ref{subfigure: groupified-vae}) are far from disentangled space~(Fig.~\ref{subfigure: ideal}) but CFASL shows the closest disentangled space compare to other methods.
+\paragraph{Is Latent Vector Space Close to Disentangled Space?} The previous result as shown in Figure~\ref{figure: 3d plot} is a clear example of of whether the latent vector space closely approximates a disentangled space.
+The latent vector space of previous works~(Figure~\ref{subfigure: beta-vae}-\ref{subfigure: groupified-vae}) are far from disentangled space~(Figure~\ref{subfigure: ideal}) but CFASL shows the closest disentangled space compare to other methods.

-\paragraph{Alignment of Latent Dimensions to Factor-Aligned Symmetry} In the principal component analysis of latent vectors shown in Fig.~\ref{figure: eigenvectors heatmaps}, the eigenvectors $\displaystyle \mV = [\displaystyle \vv_1, \displaystyle \vv_2, \ldots, \displaystyle \vv_{|D|} ]$ are close to one-hot vectors compared to the baseline, and the dominating dimension of the one-hot vectors are all different.
+\paragraph{Alignment of Latent Dimensions to Factor-Aligned Symmetry} In the principal component analysis of latent vectors shown in Figure~\ref{figure: eigenvectors heatmaps}, the eigenvectors $\displaystyle \mV = [\displaystyle \vv_1, \displaystyle \vv_2, \ldots, \displaystyle \vv_{|D|} ]$ are close to one-hot vectors compared to the baseline, and the dominating dimension of the one-hot vectors are all different.
 This result implies that the representation (factor) changes are aligned to latent dimensions.

-\paragraph{Factor Aligned Symmetries} To verify the representation of learnable codebook over composite symmetries and factor-aligned symmetries, we randomly select a sample pair as shown in Fig.~\ref{sub figure: quali_composit}.
+\paragraph{Factor Aligned Symmetries} To verify the representation of learnable codebook over composite symmetries and factor-aligned symmetries, we randomly select a sample pair as shown in Figure~\ref{sub figure: quali_composit}.
 The results imply that $g_c$ generated from the codebook represents the composite symmetries between two images (\textcircled{1} and \textcircled{2}) because the image \textcircled{2} and the generated image \textcircled{5} by symmetry $g_c$ are similar ($p(z_2) \approx p(g_c z_1)$).
-Also, each factor-aligned symmetry ($g_i$) generated from codebook section affects a single factor changes as shown in images \textcircled{4}. in Fig.~\ref{sub figure: quali_composit}.
+Also, each factor-aligned symmetry ($g_i$) generated from codebook section affects a single factor changes as shown in images \textcircled{4}. in Figure~\ref{sub figure: quali_composit}.